banit-solutions/homisha-web/README.md

 ## License

-This project is licensed under the [MIT LICENCE] - see the [LICENSE.md](link-to-LICENSE.md) file for details.
+This project is licensed under the MIT LICENCE - see the [LICENSE.txt](LICENSE.txt) file for details.